 Student Scholarships are awarded to students who have played pivotal roles in promoting the benefits of nuclear industry in their studies or communities

 WiN Canada wishes to recognize young women who play a pivotal role, in their studies and in their communities, in highlighting the benefits of the nuclear industry.
-The WiN Canada Student Scholarship will be awarded to three (3) deserving applicants who will each receive an engraved plaque and a financial contribution of CAN $3,000, to be put towards their continued pursuit of a career in the nuclear industry.
+The WiN Canada Student Scholarship will be awarded to four (4) deserving applicants who will each receive an engraved plaque and a financial contribution of CAN $3,000, to be put towards their continued pursuit of a career in the nuclear industry.

 Awards will be provided as following: